 A better option to rebuild credit would be to open a secured credit card account.
 Your odds of approval will be greater because you’ll be setting your own credit limit with a refundable security deposit, usually starting at $200.
 Secured cards tend not to have one-time and monthly fees, so they end up costing you less in the long run.
 You’ll also get your deposit back in full when you close your account with no unpaid balance.

-A credit score of at least 550 to 650 is needed for an unsecured credit card in most cases, though it’s possible to get approved for an unsecured card with a lower score or even no credit score.
+For most unsecured credit cards you will need a credit score of 550-650, though it’s possible to get approved for an unsecured card with a lower score or even no credit score.
 For example, some of the best beginner and student cards are unsecured and will approve applicants with little or no credit.… read full answer

 If your credit score is below the 550 to 650 threshold needed to get a good unsecured card, you’d be much better off applying for a secured card such as the Discover it® Secured Credit Card or the Capital One Platinum Secured Credit Card.
 They’re easier to get than unsecured cards because you’re putting up your own money, typically a minimum deposit of $200, to secure the account.